NotGeniusy/sobrowser/README.md

 # Config

-SO Browser ignores default namespaces of Unity (UnityEngine and UnityEditor) to avoid unnecessary classes in the menu.<br>
+SO Browser ignores default namespaces of Unity (UnityEngine and UnityEditor) to avoid unnecessary classes in the menu.
-You can edit ignored namespaces from <strong>SO Browser Home Page > Config Button > Ignored Namespaces Textbox</strong> <br>
+You can edit ignored namespaces from:<br> <strong>SO Browser Home Page > Config Button > Ignored Namespaces Textbox</strong> <br>
 - Write each namespace in a new line.

 ![Screenshot_18](https://github.com/user-attachments/assets/f46104cf-119f-4670-9bfa-e73a03a27092)